 Air New Zealand will soon begin flights between Auckland and Buenos Aires and the flight will be timed to allow for connections to/from most cities in Australia.
 So flyers with Virgin Australia points, Air New Zealand Airpoints or miles in any other Star Alliance program may be able to redeem them for a seat on this flight.
 However, Air New Zealand is notoriously stingy at releasing seats in Premium Economy or Business class, so availability on this service is likely to be the exception rather than the rule.

 With availability becoming even more limited lately, some speculate that the Olympics in Rio de Janeiro next year are to blame.
-At least one member is hopeful that more seats will become availability for travel after the Olympics are finished.
+At least one member is hopeful that more seats will become available for travel after the Olympics are finished.

 I’ve been watching QF to SCL at 353 days out and there’s no J and only occasionally PE (though maybe some sports festival in Rio in August 2016 has availability stretched).